alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/c-thin.md

-# Control Panel API Guide - Thin Linux
+# Control Panel API Guide - C (Thin Core)

 ## Obtain the Control Panel service framework

 The source code for this service framework can be found on the [AllSeen Alliance gerrit page](https://git.allseenalliance.org/cgit/) as a git project.
 In addition, the [ajtcl](https://git.allseenalliance.org/cgit/core/ajtcl.git/) project is needed to compile this service framework.

-If the target platform already supports the AllJoyn&trade; Thin Library framework, follow the target platform documentation for detailed setup and download instructions.
+If the target platform already supports the AllJoyn&trade;
+Thin Library framework, follow the target platform documentation for detailed setup and download instructions.

 If the target platform does not support the AllJoyn Thin Library framework, porting work is required to support this target.
 See the [Introduction to AllJoyn Thin Library][intro-thin-library] for more information about the AllJoyn Thin Library framework.

 ## Reference code

 The reference code consists of several components each including one or more modules.
 Additionally, included in the sample component is a sample application that implements the Control Panel service framework and contains a simple control panel with one example for each kind of Widget.

 | Components | Description |